emendir/PupilCore-CursorControl/ReadMe.md

 5. Using the World Camera video stream visualisation built into Pupil Capture, ensure that the screen-recognition works correctly by observing the red lines that should outline the screen on the video stream as shown in the picture above.
 You may have to move your head backwards so that the CursorControl plugin doesn't recognise the AprilTag-clips displayed on-screen in the video-stream!

     If all went well, your computer's cursor will start moving to wherever Pupil Capture thinks you're looking on the screen!

+    Winking with your right eye will produce a right click, winking your left a left click.
+Winking twice with your left will produce a double-click.

 ## Bugs
 - When starting PupilCapture with the CursorControl plugin already enabled, the ScreenCalibration-screen is shown and then minimised by the appearance of the other Pupil Capture windows.
 One must switch windows back to the ScreenCalibration-screen to proceed.